imagej/imagej.github.io/pages/Uber-JAR.md

 software, without needing any other Java code.
 (You still need a Java runtime, and an underlying operating system, of course.)

-{% capture includecontent %} We recommend *against* using uber-JARs.
-They introduce many problems for downstream consumers. {% endcapture %}
+{% include warning-sidebox-right content='We recommend ""against"" using uber-JARs.
+They introduce many problems for downstream consumers.' %}

-{% include warning-box content=includecontent %}

 ## Approaches